Femtosecond optical breakdown in silicon: Results and discussion

-As in our earlier investigation \cite{Apostolova2020}, the laser wavelength was set to 800 nm, three different pulse durations $\tau$ = 30, 60 and 90 fs were considered and two different laser polarization directions - [001] and [111] were used in our calculation.
-Figs.\ref{fig:Fig1}(a-b) show the dependence of the absorbed energy on the energy fluence $\Phi=I \tau$ of the applied laser.
+As in our earlier investigation \cite{Apostolova2020}, the laser wavelength was set to 800 nm, the peak laser intensity was varied in the range $10^{13}-10^{15}$ W/cm$^2$, the laser polarization direction was also varied - $\es$ points along the [001] or [111] crystal directions.
+The crystal was subjected to 30, 60 and 90 fs pulses.
+Figs.\ref{fig:Fig1}(a-b) show the dependence of the absorbed energy on the laser energy fluence $\Phi=I \tau$.
 The dependence on the peak laser intensity is also shown in Figs.\ref{fig:Fig1} (c,d).
-The low fluence regime is characterized by low conversion efficiency of the laser energy into electronic excitation energy (less than 0.01 eV/atom).
-Dielectric breakdown threshold is characterized by an abrupt step-like increase of the absorbed energy by nearly 1 eV/atom.
-For above threshold fluences, energy absorption at near infrared wavelengths increases slowly following the scaling law $E_{abs} \sim \Phi^{1/2}$.
-The energy absorption curves shown in Fig.\ref{fig:Fig1} (c-d) are parallel, electrons gain more energy for longer pulse duration.
-That is because the probability for photoionization increases linearly with $\tau$, as a result the absorbed energy also increases linearly with the increase of the pulse length, such that electrons gain more energy by interacting with longer pulses.
+The low fluence regime with $\Phi \le 1$ J/cm$^2$ is characterized by low conversion efficiency of the laser energy into electronic excitation energy ($E_{abs} \le 0.01$ eV/atom).
+For increased fluence, a step-like increase of the absorbed energy by nearly 1 eV/atom occurs (cf. Fig.\ref{fig:Fig1}(a,b)), which we associate with the occurrence of dielectric breakdown in Si.
+The fluence threshold depends on the laser polarization direction and on the pulse duration.
+For laser linearly polarized along the [001] crystal direction, the threshold fluence $\Phi_{{\rm th}}$ is 1.8,3.1 and 4.3 J/cm$^2$ for 30,60 and 90 fs pulses, respectively.
+The breakdown threshold decreases for laser polarized along the [111] direction: $\Phi_{{\rm th}}=$ 1.5 (30fs),2.5 (60fs) and 3.4 J/cm$^2$ for the 90fs pulse.
+For above threshold fluences, energy absorption at near infrared wavelengths continues to increase slowly (following the trend $E_{abs} \sim \Phi^{1/2}$).